Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 One particular scene highlights this; Damien wants to show off a conjuring trick he's learnt, and chooses Rodney to show it to.
 From Damien's point of view, he's just happily playing with his uncle.
 Rodney, however, looks as if he's being forced to participate in some kind of satanic ritual.

-From the episode The Twilight Zone "It's a Good Life": "No comment here, no comment at all.
+From the episode The Twilight Zone "Its A Good Life": "No comment here, no comment at all.
 We only wanted to introduce you to one of our very special citizens, little Anthony Fremont, age 6, who lives in a village called Peaksville in a place that used to be Ohio.
 And if by some strange chance you should run across him, you had best think only good thoughts.
 Anything less than that is handled at your own risk, because if you do meet Anthony you can be sure of one thing: you have entered The Twilight Zone."

 In the original short story, he's only three, which means he's not so much evil as incapable of understanding that it's wrong to hurt others, the more so as nobody's ever had the nerve to tell him "no".

 The sequel episode gives us Anthony's daughter Audrey, who seems better than he is (she openly admits to hating him when she sends her friend's father to the cornfield) but towards the end of the episode quickly and remorselessly sends the entire rest of the population of the town, even Anthony's mother, to the cornfield.
 Because they all thought bad thoughts about her and her father.
 "We don't need them daddy!
 We don't need anyone!"
 But then she does bring everything back when he says he's lonely, so yeah.
+The episode ends with Anthony cowed by the knowledge that Audrey is even more powerful than him since she can wish things to the cornfield and bring them back while he can only send them away.

 In A Nice Place to Visit, Rocky had led a street gang while in grade school.